Blosc/caterva-scipy21/caterva_workshop.md

 - Provide Python wheels: this will make the installation much easier for the user.

 - Support for variable-length metalayers: this would provide users a lot of flexibility to define their own metadata.

 +++ {"slideshow": {"slide_type": "slide"}}

-## Who we are?

-Caterva is an open source project that has been mainly developed by the Blosc Development Team (@Blosc2), whose current core members are:

-- Aleix Alcacer (@aleixalcacer), who created Caterva and developed most of its code.

-- Oscar Guiñon (@OscarGM98), who implemented the second partitioning (blocks) in Caterva.

-- Marta Iborra (@Marta_Iborra4), who implemented support for sparse storage in Blosc2.

-- Nathan Moinvaziri (@nmnvzr), who is making great strides in making C-Blosc and C-Blosc2 more secure.

-- Francesc Alted (@FrancescAlted), acting as BDFL of the Blosc Development Team.

-+++ {"slideshow": {"slide_type": "slide"}}